Landscaping Trends for 2026

 Imagine walking outside to pick fresh rosemary, basil, or lemons right from your yard.
 Citrus trees and herbs not only add fragrance but also blend beautifully with tropical and native plants.

-Suburban house with stone facade, manicured lawn, tree, and tan garage door.
+House exterior with stone facade, lush green lawn, tree, and tan garage door.

-Green lawn with various green shrubs and a stone wall.
+Lush green lawn with various evergreen shrubs and colorful flowers against a stone wall.

-Stone pathway winds through a garden with colorful flowers and greenery.
+Stone pathway through a garden with pink and red flowers, and green plants.

-Two-story beige house with a brown roof and arched windows; driveway and grassy lawn.
+Two-story beige house with arched windows and a two-car garage, on a grassy lawn.

 Conclusion